cs106l/cs106l-assignments/assign4/README.md

 ./main "hello wrld"
 ```

 to spellcheck the string `"hello wrld"`.
-Notice that it now reports:
+It should report:

 ```
 Loading dictionary... loaded 464811 words.